-Entombed (30s CD) is a bit odd ability that makes the user invulnerable by creating ice barrier around them and greatly increases mana regen.
+Entombed (30s CD) is an ability that makes the user invulnerable by creating ice barrier around them and greatly increases mana regen.
 The ability lasts for 10 seconds, however, it is possible to end it early with the [RMB]Right Mouse Button (causing the ice barrier to drop), [LMB]Left Mouse Button (causing the ice barrier to explode dealing enemy damage and costing 10 mana), or if an outside force breaks the ice barrier.

 Strengthen Tomb is the first passive.
 It increases the player’s defense by 25% for 3 seconds after exiting the ice barrier.
 Finally, is Cleansing Tomb that cleanses all debuffs when Entombed is activated.